codingirl99/codingirl99/README.md

 ## 🔬 Projects I’m Working On

 - 📊 **Mini Data Challenges** — Playing with public datasets to uncover cool insights!
-- 📈 **Sales Forecasting** — Predicting future sales based on past data (because who doesn’t love predictions?).
-- 🤖 **Churn Prediction** — Using machine learning to figure out which customers might leave.
-- 🧠 **Neural Networks** — Trying out some beginner-level deep learning (it’s like teaching computers to learn on their own!).

 ---